Oso Cloud Architecture

 Oso Cloud has no single point of failure.
 We spread Edge Nodes across regions and availability zones to protect against network failures in any particular data center and to insulate your app from any one node's downtime, providing high availability.
 Oso Cloud has already withstood multiple region-wide outages without any customer-visible impact.

 You can optionally deploy Oso Fallback Nodes colocated with your application inside your VPC.
-These run a current version of the Oso Cloud API and contain a copy of your rules and data, to provide an extra layer of insurance that you can always make authorization checks, even if Oso Cloud is unreachable.
+These run a current version of the Oso Cloud API and contain a copy of your rules and data to provide an extra layer of insurance you can always use to make authorization checks, even if Oso Cloud is unreachable.
 Fallback Nodes may lag Edge Nodes by up to 30 minutes.
-They are for disaster scenarios only, and not intended as a primary server for running authorization requests.
+They are for disaster scenarios only and are not intended to be a primary server for running authorization requests.

 Performance

-Oso Cloud does two things to keep latency low (<10 ms end-to-end).
 First, we deploy Edge Nodes in your regions, which keeps network latency low (2-5ms).
-Each Edge Node also precomputes indexes and caches queries to provide low in-process response times (<2 ms).
+Second, Edge Nodes precompute indexes and cache queries, keeping in-process response times low for most requests (<2 ms).

-Oso Cloud Edge Nodes live in AWS, inside of Oso's own VPCs.
-While we're already in most regions, we can launch nodes in a new region in <5 mins.
+Oso Cloud Edge Nodes run in AWS within Oso's own VPCs.
+While we operate in most AWS regions, we can deploy nodes in a new region within minutes.

-We offer dedicated Edge Nodes deployed in your region.
-Meet with an engineer (opens in a new tab) to talk more about custom deployments.
+We offer dedicated Edge Nodes deployed in your region and understand that authorization performance is a complex topic.
+Meet with an engineer (opens in a new tab) to discuss custom deployments and explore the best approach for your use case.

 Next Steps